ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 can be stored and will be accessible to third parties if the appropriate specification is made available.

-###A frustratingly complete, always obsolete, amazingly effective solution
+###A frustratingly incomplete, always obsolete, amazingly effective solution

 Using a common specification that cannot specify every advanced, cutting edge biological imaging system results in a solution that is always